UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:
 Let's see how VS Code's graphical representation of the Git history changed when we merged the branches together.
 Remember that you can open VS Code from the terminal using the command `code .`.
 Then go to **View > Command Palette** and start writing `Git: View History (git log)`.
 A new tab will open with the Git History.
 If you want to display all the branches you will have to select them in one of the menus.
+In this view, we can see that the line for our branch has re-connected to the main branch with a merge commit.

 ---